 Below is a list of my publications on the university erepository and a link to my profile on ResearchGate.

 Bishop, Chris and Turner, Anthony N. and Read, Paul (2017) Effects of inter-limb asymmetries on physical and sports performance: a systematic review.
 Journal of Sports Sciences .
-ISSN 0264-0414 (Accepted/In press)
+ISSN 0264-0414 (Published online first)

-Jarvis, Paul and cassone, Natasha and Turner, Anthony N. and Edwards, Michael and Bishop, Chris (2017) Heavy barbell hip thrusts do not effect sprint performance: an 8-week randomized–controlled study.
+Jarvis, Paul and Cassone, Natasha and Turner, Anthony N. and Chavda, Shyam and Edwards, Michael and Bishop, Chris (2017) Heavy barbell hip thrusts do not effect sprint performance: an 8-week randomized–controlled study.
 The Journal of Strength & Conditioning Research .
 ISSN 1064-8011 (Accepted/In press)

 Bishop, Chris and Turner, Anthony N. and Jarvis, Paul and Chavda, Shyam and Read, Paul (2017) Considerations for selecting field-based strength and power fitness tests to measure asymmetries.
 Journal of Strength and Conditioning Research .
 ISSN 1064-8011 (Published online first)